 On 6/23/10, at the age of 26, I was diagnosed with invasive ductal carcinoma...Stage 3 Breast Cancer.
-On 7/25/14, at the age of 30, I met Lolli, a 1 inch tumor in the left side of my brain, technically I have metastatic disease...but Lolli is now just a small piece of scar tissue.
-As of Halloween 2016 my body remains cancer free!
+On 7/25/14, at the age of 30, I met Lolli, a 1 inch tumor in the left side of my brain; I have metastatic disease.
+On 2/3/17 Lolli became active again and as a result of treatment I have limited mobility in my right leg.
 I want to share my experiences so that loved ones, friends and others can follow along while my journey continues.
 Enjoy.

 What a great weekend!
 Friday night was my sister Kristi and her fiance Nick's engagement party--it was so nice to feel "normal" and be around people who have germs I have not met yet..........and still feel good!
 Saturday we headed to Portland where Scott and my father-in-law Greg were going to run the Portland Marathon.
 My sisters and friends came too, it was a wonderful weekend, despite lots and lots and lots of rain!
 We walked and walked and walked some more---something that I haven't done since surgery.